thu-ml/tianshou/docs/tutorials/batch.rst

 2. The keys are always strings (they are names of corresponding values).

 3. The values can be scalars, tensors, or Batch objects.
-The recurse definition makes it possible to form a hierarchy of batches.
+The recursive definition makes it possible to form a hierarchy of batches.

 4. Tensors are the most important values.
 In short, tensors are n-dimensional arrays of the same data type.
 We support two types of tensors: `PyTorch <https://pytorch.org/>`_ tensor type ``torch.Tensor`` and `NumPy <https://numpy.org/>`_ tensor type ``np.ndarray``.